abstractitptyltd/abstractit-puppet/README.md

 ##Limitations

 Currently the only tested operating system is Ubuntu with puppet 3.6.x.
+It only supports an agent setup on RedHat and CentOS at this stage.
 Other operating systems and puppet versions will be added when I get the time to test them.

 ##Development